sigifredo/dcgan/README.md

 # DCGAN (PyTorch) — 64×64 / 128×128

-This repository is the result of adapting [Soumith Chintala's torch implementation](https://github.com/soumith/dcgan.torch), originally implemented in Lua for 64×64, into Python/PyTorch.
+This repository is the result of adapting [Soumith Chintala's torch implementation](https://github.com/soumith/dcgan.torch), originally implemented in Lua and released under the BSD License.

+The code has been reimplemented in Python/PyTorch and is distributed under the GNU General Public License (GPL).

-In addition, the implementation has been extended to support training at 128×128.
+In addition, the implementation extends the original functionality to support training at 128x128 resolution.

----

 ## Overview

 PyTorch implementation of a classic DCGAN for generating 64×64 images.
 Includes Torch7-style weight initialization, checkpoint saving, and periodic sampling to `samples/`.

----

 ## Features